Train GraphicClick on the map to explore geographics

 I fail to understand why some sort of checks cant be made, even on the busiest of lines.

-Most of the Thames valley DMU (Diesel Multiple Unit) services are DOO (Driver-Only Operation (that is, trains which operate without carrying a guard)), also, FGW (First Great Western) have done away with agencey barrier staff at most of the TV (Thames Valley) stations to "save money" and put all the RPI (Revenue Protection Inspector, or Retail Price Index, depending on context)/RPO's there leaving no-one to do on-train, rediculous.
+Most of the Thames valley DMU (Diesel Multiple Unit) services are DOO (Driver-Only Operation (that is, trains which operate without carrying a guard)), also, FGW (First Great Western) have done away with agencey barrier staff at most of the TV (Thames Valley, or TeleVision, depending on context) stations to "save money" and put all the RPI (Revenue Protection Inspector, or Retail Price Index, depending on context)/RPO's there leaving no-one to do on-train, rediculous.

 Logged